TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix version numbering on MacOS
 	- It's probably because of the shallow clone

+- Fix item attachment rendering order
+	- for_each_attachment_recursive won't work here because draw_under_container is only started being considered at children
+	- why not just split for_each_attachment_recursive into one for rendering and one for common operations
+		- though we still need to do complex shit with it for physics calculations so it will be almost the same probably

 - Emphasize the items laying on the ground
 	- Like in hotline miami, they might fly a bit to upper-left direction